willxxy/ECG-Bench/README.md

 4. **Nan values during preprocessing** - We noticed that the MIMIC-IV ECG dataset has many nan values during preprocessing so we workaround this by skipping them.

-5. **Crash during ECG sampling** - When sampling ECGs (`ecg_byte/preprocess/sample_ecg.py`, we currently have the following configurations for the number of threads:
+5. **Crash during ECG sampling** - When sampling ECGs using morphological clustering during preprocessing, we currently have the following configurations for the number of threads:

 ```
 os.environ['OPENBLAS_NUM_THREADS'] = '4'